ECCO-GROUP/ECCO-v4-Python-Tutorial/doc/Tutorial_Introduction.rst

 What if I would like to contribute with a tutorial of my own?
 -------------------------------------------------------------

 That would be fantastic!
 We're all in this together.
-If you have a notebook that you think would be helpful, let us know and we'll integrate it.
+If you have a notebook that you think would be helpful, let us know and we'll do our best to integrate it.

 Bonus Tutorials